Aditya-dom/Whatsapp_AI/readme.md

 > The sky doesn't care
 > What my poor heart wants
-> And the desert....
+> And the desert
-> can't hear my cries
+> Can't hear my cries
 > The moon doesn't mind that
 > I'm left all alone
 > And she's gone, gone